|Jun 7th - Jul 4th||Jul 7th - Jul 19th||Jul 21st - Aug 30th||Sep 2nd - Sep 20th|

-- Non-intrusive wildlife observation and fun for all; No experience necessary.
+Non-intrusive wildlife observation and fun kayaking for all

 Overnight Orca Sea Kayaking Adventure – Day 1